compcommlab/Skill-Sharing/README.md

-# Skill-Sharing
-Skill Sharing Sessions
+# Skill Sharing Sessions

+You can find all materials from the skill sharing sessions here.

+Currently included are:

+- Web Scraping in Python for Beginners (folder name `python-webscraping`)